Certification of Health Care Provider: Everything You Need to Know

 Certification of Health Care Provider

-The purpose of certification of health care provider is to certify those employees on medical leave who otherwise do not qualify for, or have exhausted all time off under the Family and Medical Leave Act (FMLA).
+The purpose of certification of health care provider is to certify those employees on medical leave who otherwise do not qualify for or have exhausted all time off under the Family and Medical Leave Act (FMLA).
 The certification will include information needed in order to determine how long and what type of leave the employee is seeking.

 FMLA is a federal law that promises certain qualified employees up to 12 working weeks of unpaid leave on an annual basis without fear of losing the job.
 FMLA also compels employers maintain health insurance for eligible employees while out on leave.
 FMLA was enacted in 1933 as a way to offer qualified employees up to 12 weeks of excused absence from their jobs without risk of losing the job.
 Since FMLA can be rather tricky, it is often a challenge for HR professionals.
 Employers that maintain the requirements must conform with FMLA; however, not all companies maintain such requirements and therefore are exempt from the FMLA rules.
 Such minimum requirements include the following: the employer must have at least 50 people working for the company for a minimum of 20 workweeks out of the year—either the current or prior year.
 All state, federal, and local employers must also conform with the rule.
 However, smaller employers are not required to abide by the law.
 As previously noted, FMLA applies to qualified employees.
-The employee must work for a covered employer for at least 12 months (1 year), and at least 1,250 hours during the year, before applying for leave under FMLA.
+The employee must work for a covered employer for at least 12 months (one year), and at least 1,250 hours during the year, before applying for leave under FMLA.
 In addition, the employee’s job must take place at a location where at least 50 other employees work, or within 75 miles of a location where 50 or more employees work for the same company.

 In addition to the above criteria, one of the following must be met: